vlang/v/doc/docs.md

 Conceptually, embedded struct similar [mixin](https://en.wikipedia.org/wiki/Mixin) in OOP, not base class.

-An embedded structs is responsible for implementing a small point and exposing a few functions, just like Lego blocks.
+An embedded structs is responsible for implementing a small point and exposing a few methods, just like Lego blocks.

-Don't bother to elaborate a bulky base class with huge functions.
+Don't bother to elaborate a bulky base class with huge methods.
 Needn't import a forest for a banana.

 >  The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.

 —— Joe Armstrong, creator of Erlang progamming language

-If multiple embedded structs have functions or fields with the same name, or if functions or fields with the same name are defined in struct, then call or assign embedded struct like `button.Size.area()`.
+If multiple embedded structs have methods or fields with the same name, or if methods or fields with the same name are defined in struct, then call or assign embedded struct like `button.Size.area()`.

 You can also initialize an embedded struct like :